nos3curity/Null-Hound/README.md

 - Orchestrate multiple agents serially and in parallel
 - Create complete audit reports with exec summary and system overview

+**This is an unoptimized research prototype.
+Use at your own risk, I do not provide user support.**

 ## Installation

 ```bash